appdev-lessons/image-uploads/content.md

 on the how and why this is important in the guide on [storing your credentials securely](https://learn.firstdraft.com/lessons/52-storing-credentials-securely).

-Depending on what service you are hosting your app on, you will need to manually add the environment variables to your production app.
-For instance, [here's how to do so on Fly](https://fly.io/docs/rails/the-basics/configuration/).
+Depending on what service you are hosting your deployed app on (if you choose to deploy it), you will need to manually add the environment variables to your production app.
+For instance, [here's how to do so on Render](https://render.com/docs/configure-environment-variables#configuring-secrets-and-other-environment-information-on-render).

 ### Store Cloudinairy API info in an initializer